 - Perform common procedures carried out in office and bedside settings

-There are no tracks on day two.
-Registration is first come, first serve.
-We will note on this site when sessions reach their maximum capacity.
+Registration for hands-on training is first come, first serve.
+We will note on this site when sessions reach their maximum capacity of 10 people.

 *IUD Management and Para/Thoracentesis include two parts; learners must register for both sessions. **Some sessions may require learners serve in patient roles.
 Please wear casual and loose fitting clothing.